inded/Jekyll_modern-blog/_posts/2015-07-01-weekly-updates.markdown

 We introduced our project to Mr. Niranjan.
 The discussion went as follows:

-1. He said that we should rather do a case study of these two schools we have choosen for the field project.
+1. Mr. Niranjan said that we should do a case study of the school we have chosen for the field project.
-2. The case study will involve us creating a checklist of things which shoud be present in SDMC as per the Act.
-Then analysing the gap between law and implementation.
+1. The case study will involve creation of a checklist of things that should be present in the School Development Monitoring Committee (SDMC) as per the Right to Education Act.
+We will then analyze the gap between law and implementation.
-3. For understanding the gap, we have to interview and chit-chat with SDMC members.
+1. For understanding this gap, we will interview and have a discussion with various SDMC members.
-4. We propose that we should create a modle SDMC in the two schools we have selected for that he suggested we need creat a strong link between panchyat and SDMC.
+1. We propose that we should create a model SDMC in the school we have selected.
+Mr. Niranjan mentioned that to achieve this, we should create a strong link between the Panchayat and the SDMC.
-5. We have also concluded that the permisssion from BO with a letter from college(for that we will need your  help. is a must.
+1. We will also be requiring a permission letter from the BO of the village.
+This will require a letter from APU.
-6. The tentative next step will be the one awareness program for each schools.
+1. The tentative next step will be one awareness program for the school.
-7. We asked for good functioning SDMC schools, he then invited us to visit SDMCs at Ramnagar Schools
+1. We asked Mr. Niranjan for examples of schools with a well-functioning SDMC.
+He invited us to visit the SDMCs at Ranmagar Schools.
-8. We were also told about CCL office in Bidadi which is engaged in SDMC project which we plan to visit after our initial study.
+1. We were also informed about the CCL office in Bidadi which is engaged in the SDMC project.
+We plan to visit this office after our initial study.
-9. To gather information on SDMC and related laws, we were informed by Sir to look at Karnataka Right of Children to Free and Compulsory Education Rules, 2009.
+1. To gather information on SDMC and related laws, we were informed by Mr. Niranjan to look at the Karnataka Right of Children to Free and Compulsory Education Rules, 2009.
-10. At the end of our conversation, we generally discussed on the State of SDMCs and importance in improving public Education.
+1. Nearing the end of our conversation, we generally discussed the state of SDMCs and their importance in improving public education.

 <img src='img/weekly_1.jpg'>
 <br>